datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

 .. [#f1] Maybe you wonder what the location ``mih@medusa`` is.
 It is a copy of the
          data on an account belonging to user ``mih`` on the host name ``medusa``.
-         Because we don't have the host names' address, nor log-in credentials for this user, we can't retrieve content from this location.
+         Because we don't have the host names' address, nor log-in credentials for this user, we can not retrieve content from this location.
 However, somebody else (for example the user ``mih``) could.